holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/00_maps_and_lists/lesson_plan.md

     - People waiting outside "da club" -> list
     - People inside "da club" -> set
     - Search engine -> dict
     - Do one example of each in Python
 - Hand out worksheet and let do it for 10 minutes in pairs
     - Discuss when come back
+- Power of Dictionaries
+    - Can basically represent all the others
+    - Not _quite_ perfect (e.g., pop), but pretty good

 ## Homework

-- TIL entry about syntax/purpose of each data structure
+- Schoology Assessment on Sets/Lists/Maps